define clause

 relation-type relates role;

-• A plays statement is used to define a new roleplayer for a role.
+• A plays statement is used to define a new role player for a role.

 entity-type plays role;